Lalatenduswain/Website-URL-Fetch/README.md

 ## Usage

 1. Save the script to your preferred location on the device by [Downloading](https://github.com/Lalatenduswain/Website-URL-Fetch/archive/refs/heads/master.zip) it."
-2. You'll need `wget` installed on your machine.
+2. Ensure that `wget` is installed on your device beforehand.

     To check if it is already installed, try running the command `wget` by itself.